Blast off with The Bishop today

 The latest example, the ABCs of Astronomy online, assisted by members of The Bishop’s Astronomy Club, offers a place where we can learn how to explore space from the safety of our own backyards.

-We will be guided by the Bishop’s Planetarium Manager Howard Hochhalter and experts from the local astronomy club.
-Begin with an email to: Education@BishopScience.org to receive the Zoom link to get started.
+We will be guided by Bishop Planetarium manager Howard Hochhalter and experts from the local astronomy club.
+Begin with an email to Education@BishopScience.org to receive the Zoom link to get started.

 That will give you access to the museum’s AHA!
 (Ask Howard Anything).